Team-BANERUS/poketwo-Autocatcher/CONTRIBUTING.md

 all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.

-On IRC, please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe and welcoming environment for all.
+On Discord, please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe and welcoming environment for all.

 Please be kind and courteous.
 There's no need to be mean or rude.